ChrisWinters-CA/archinstall/README.md

   - A few things here can be used as is but most of this will need modifying to suit your own system.
 Everything here is made specifically for my own hardware.

 - A Cure For Cancer
+  - If I need to explain this maybe you should try Linux Mint...